-Bali's villas, hotels and resorts are famous for their hospitality, great design, and moreover their great prices!
-You can spend 10$ a night or 2000$.
+Bali’s villas, hotels and resorts are famous for their hospitality, great design, and moreover their great prices!
+You can spend 10$ a night or 5000$ for a 7 bedroom dream paradise with butler, driver, cooks.
 But whatever you will end up paying, you will get double or triple of the facilities and services that you would get for the same price in Europe, Australia, Singapore, Japan, Hongkong, Korea etc.

 The Most Popular Hotel, Villa & Resort Areas in Bali